top of page

 Most clients in pain would start their treatment with a Physiotherapist and progress to an Exercise Physiologist as they require further exercises and rehabilitation to prevent the injury from recurring again.

-HOW IS AN EP DIFFERENT FROM A PERSONAL TRAINER?
+HOW IS AN EXERCISE PHYSIOLOGIST DIFFERENT FROM A PERSONAL TRAINER?

 Exercise Physiologists study at University for 4 years and complete 500 hours of clinical practice.
 They are qualified to prescribe exercise to healthy/low-risk populations (people looking at increasing fitness and strength, or decreasing weight) and special/high-risk populations (people with chronic conditions or injuries).
 A personal trainer completes a TAFE course that can be completed in 6 weeks.
 They are qualified to prescribe exercise for only healthy populations.
 Their sessions are not claimable under private health.